hphelion/documentation/hz.gettingstarted.md

 2. Open Port/Port Range: Open a single port or a range of ports.

 3. Remote: For this rule, you must specify the source of allowed traffic in either the form of an IP address block (CIDR) or through a security group.
-Selecting a security group as the source allows any instance in that security group access to any other instance through the Remote rule.

 **To add a rule to the default security group or create a new one, click "Access & Security" in the left-hand bar under "Project" and "Manage Compute."**